bjucps/cps110-thinkcspy/_sources/UnitTesting/TestFirstDevelopment.rst

     assert sumnums(1, 1) == 1
     print("All tests passed!")

-Now, we run the tests.
-The tests reveal a bug (go ahead and run to see the problem).
+Now, run the tests.
+The tests indicate an assertion error, which points to a bug in the function logic.
 Fix the bug, and test again.
+(If you're not sure what the bug is, try using **Show in CodeLens** and stepping through the code to help you figure it out.)

+.. reveal:: rv_tfd_tip
+   :showtitle: Give me a tip
+   :modal:
+   :modalTitle: Here's a tip!

+   The range function generates numbers in the range ``lo`` .. ``hi - 1``.
+Our function should include ``hi``.
+   Try adjusting the ``hi`` parameter for range to ``hi + 1``.

-Now, suppose we're not creating a new function, but modifying an existing one.
+Suppose we're not creating a new function, but modifying an existing one.
 In Test-First Development, before making the modification to the function, we write a test for the new functionality.
 Then, we modify the function, and use the test to check that the modification worked.